 Introduction to Computing Science and Programming for Engineers CMPT 128 (3)

 An introduction to computing science and computer programming, suitable for students wishing to major in Engineering Science or a related program.
 This course introduces basic computing science concepts, and fundamentals of object oriented programming.
 Topics include: fundamental algorithms and problem solving; abstract data types and elementary data structures; basic object-oriented programming and software design; elements of empirical and theoretical algorithmics; computation and computability; specification and program correctness; and history of computing science.
 The course will use a programming language commonly used in Engineering Science.
-Prerequisite: BC Math 12 (or equivalent, or any of MATH 100, 150, 151, 154, or 157).
+Prerequisite: BC Math 12 (or equivalent, or any of MATH 100, 150, 151, 154, or 157, with a minimum grade of C-).
 Students with credit for CMPT 102, 120, 130 or 166 may not take this course for further credit.
 Students who have taken CMPT 125, 129, 135, or CMPT 200 or higher first may not then take this course for further credit.
 Quantitative/Breadth-Science.